LavanyaBeginner/LavanyaBeginner/README.md

-- 👋 Hi, I’m @LavanyaBeginner
+- 👋 Hi, I’m Lavanya and I am a Beginner.
 - 👀 I’m interested in Computer Science!

 <!---